 Commuter Resources

-Beginning Monday, June 16, Ride Gwinnett commuter service will merge operations with Xpress, a regional commuter bus service operated by the Atlanta-region Transit Link Authority.
+On Monday, June 16, Ride Gwinnett merged commuter service operations with Xpress, a regional commuter bus service operated by the Atlanta-region Transit Link Authority.
+Former Ride Gwinnett commuter customers will need to look for and board Xpress buses after this date.

 - Route Changes: